scikit-learn/administrative/sprint_nips_2011/proposal.rst

 Scikit-learn Granada 2011 sprint funding
 ========================================

-This documents serves to organize and motivate funding for the `scikit-learn` international sprint that will be held in Granada, Dec 19-21 2011.
+This document serves to organize and motivate funding for the `scikit-learn` international sprint that will be held in Granada, Dec 19-21 2011.